adamheinrich/cm-makefile/README.md

 # CM-Makefile: Makefile template for Cortex-M projects

-Makefile template for ARM Cortex-M projects using the [GNU Arm Embedded][1] toolchain.
+Makefile template for ARM Cortex-M projects using the [Arm GNU Toolchain][1].
 The template is meant to be included in project-specific Makefile.

 See repository [cm-makefile-examples][5] for usage examples.